magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 My friends listened from the back seat, delighted to hear such a torrent of local words, even if they couldn’t understand them.

-"Good job, Mark."
+“Good job, Mark,” Vincent grinned, giving me a playful nudge.

-Minh was thrilled to witness, for the first time, an Eastfordian conversation alive with passion.
+Minh’s eyes shone.
+For the first time he was watching an Eastfordian conversation carried with such fire, and he took it as proof of warmth.
+To them it was a moment of connection — a doorway cracked open at last.
+They smiled, believing they had glimpsed the city’s hidden heart, never realising that beneath the driver’s passion lay a harsher truth.

 ## A Warm Farewell